Aroostook Valley Country Club: Access during COVID-19 pandemic

 During the COVID-19 pandemic of 2020–21, the USA-Canada border was effectively closed.
 Canadian traffic to the golf club was diverted away from the US by crossing from Brown Road southbound onto private land to reach the parking lot, then operating golf carts beside Russell Road (but not on it, as the road is in the US) to reach the course.
 Americans could not access the golf club.

 Access post–COVID-19 pandemic

 Since the COVID-19 pandemic, US and Canadian authorities have strictly enforced access to the club.
 People coming from Canada continue to use the route opened during the pandemic.
 Golfers from the USA wanting to use the club are required to officially enter at a border crossing (the closest is at Carlingford, opposite the US Customs Fort Fairfield Post) and then access the course the same way as for people coming from Canada.
 They must also do the reverse to return to the USA.

+Since 2025, a strip of land alongside Russell Road has been donated by a local resident so golfers may shuttle in on golf carts along the new trail.